Tuesday, December 9, 2008

-· Counselor: Can you tell me more?
+· Counselor: Can you reveal to me more?

 Davis and Degges-White use the term life reviews as a naturally occurring process in which individuals share their stories through written or oral means.
 Individuals depend on language to make sense of mental images and on constructed symbols to communicate ideas and intents to others (Davis and Degges-White, 2008).

-John’s ability to proclaim his problem of depression: “I just feel so down, so depressed…like no one really understands me” is a good prelude towards going further and trace the roots of his depression.
+Donald’s ability to proclaim his problem of depression: “I just feel so down, so depressed…like no one understands me” is a good prelude towards going further and trace the roots of his depression.
 A narrative or life review counseling would be a very appropriate technique to know and bring out questions and answers like:

-1. Have you feel this way before?
+1. Have you felt this way before?